Speak your heart out. Don’t let your life choices be determined by other’s opinions. Trying to please people will drain your energy.

 Just upload the fucking picture on Facebook or seek whatever external validation cues are available.

 Remember not to let external validation go too far.
-Else, you’ll let people around you determine your worth and value.
+Else, you give people around you the permission to determine your worth and value.
 In such cases, find out the insecurities holding you back and work ground up to build your identity.
 Even when you practice such internal validation, beware not to give in to confirmation bias.

 Like many things in life, you’ve to strike a balance with validation.